calculemuscode/oli-hammock/README.md

 </embed_activity>
 ```

+The assets file does much of the declarative specification of the project.
+We'll look at the `layout.html` and
+`questions.json` files next.
+They don't need to actually be named `layout.html` and `questions.json`, they
+just need to be `.html` and `.json` assets with the right `asset name`.

 layout.html
 -----------

-The assets do much of the declarative specification of the fine.
-The `layout.html` file defines a template
+The `layout.html` file defines a template for receiving student input and displaying hints and feedback.
+It
+does not include the submission logic.

 ``` html
 <div>